Jair Bolsonaro: Political positions

 Bolsonaro supported the European Union–Mercosur Free Trade Agreement, which would form one of the world's largest free trade areas.

 Bolsonaro's political views have been described as Brazilian nationalist and right-wing populist in nature, and he himself as an advocate of far-right politics.
 His supporters say that his views are more aligned with traditional right-wing conservatism.
 His electorate is mainly formed by adults above the age of 34, the working middle to upper class (mainly in the southeast region of the country), conservatives in general, college graduates, some centrists and the Christian right.
 According to some polls, Bolsonaro's main support comes from the southeast, central-west, and south regions of Brazil.
 His voters are usually male and white, with a noticeable gender gap, with Bolsonaro polling poorly among female voters (mustering only 18% support with this demographic).
 Just before the 2018 election, however, it was reported that female support for him had risen to 27%.

 Bolsonaro is viewed as an anti-abortion, anti-establishment, and pro-gun politician, voicing opposition to most forms of gun laws in Brazil, arguing that law-abiding citizens have the right to self-defence, especially those living in rural areas.
 According to The Washington Post, "Homicides hit a record high of 63,880 last year ...
 Bolsonaro's solution is zero tolerance.
 He has called for police to use more lethal force and wants to relax gun laws so that average citizens can defend themselves."
 Bolsonaro often rejects accusations made against him of misogyny and homophobia, and says he is not far-right but simply right-wing.

 Bolsonaro is known for his strong opposition to left-wing politics.
 Most notably, he has been a vocal opponent of same-sex marriage, environmental regulations, abortion, affirmative action (particularly racial quotas), as well as immigration, particularly from Haiti, Africa and the Middle East, which he once called "the scum of humanity".
 He has also opposed drug liberalization, land reforms, and secularism at the federal level, among other things.
-Additionally, he made statements in defence of the Brazilian military regime, (a dictatorship known for constant human-rights violations).
+Additionally, he made statements in defence of the Brazilian military regime, (US-backed dictatorship known for human-rights violations).
 He argues that torture is a "legitimate practice" and says that he would try to pass new legislation regarding the introduction of life imprisonment to the Brazilian penal code.
 Bolsonaro supports the privatization of state-owned companies and advocates free-market policies, although critics have stated that his policy-making record does not in fact show him to be a supporter of economic liberalism.